 Gary Hall is a London-based cultural and media theorist working on new media technologies, continental philosophy and cultural studies.
 He is Professor of Media and Performing Arts in the School of Art and Design at Coventry University, UK.
 He is the author of Culture in Bits (2002) and Digitize This Book!: The Politics of New Media, or Why We Need Open Access Now (2008) and co-editor of New Cultural Studies: Adventures in Theory (2006) and Experimenting: Essays with Samuel Weber (2007).
 He is also founding co-editor of the international open access journal Culture Machine, series editor of Berg’s Culture Machine book series, director of the cultural studies open access archive CSeARCH and a co-founder of Open Humanities Press.

-Sigi Jöttkandt is a Senior Lecturer in English at UNSW.
-She is the author of Acting Beautifully: Henry James and the Ethical Aesthetic (2005); First Love: A Phenomenology of the One (2010), and a contributing editor to The Catastrophic Imperative: Subjectivity, Time and Memory in Contemporary Thought (2009).
-She was part of the original founding collective (with Joan Copjec) of the journal Umbr(a) at the Center for Psychoanalysis and Culture, University at Buffalo.
-Currently co-editor of the open access journal S: Journal of the Jan van Eyck Circle for Lacanian Ideology Critique (The Netherlands), she is also a co-founder of Open Humanities Press.
+Sigi Jöttkandt is an Associate Professor in English at UNSW.
+She is the author of Acting Beautifully: Henry James and the Ethical Aesthetic (2005); First Love: A Phenomenology of the One (2010), and a contributing editor to The Catastrophic Imperative: Subjectivity, Time and Memory in Contemporary Thought (2009) and Penumbr(a) (2013).
+Co-editor of the open access journal S: Journal of the Jan van Eyck Circle for Lacanian Ideology Critique (The Netherlands), she is also a co-founder of Open Humanities Press.